seqan/seqan3/doc/fragments/io_sam_file_input.md

 construction from an existing stream and a known format and both of the former with or without additional reference information.
 Constructing from a file name automatically picks the format based on the extension of the file name.
-Constructing from a stream can be used if you have a non-file stream, like std::cin or std::istringstream, that you want to read from and/or if you cannot use file-extension based detection, but know that your input file has a certain format.
+Constructing from a stream can be used if you have a non-file stream, like std::cin or std::istringstream.
+It also comes in handy, if you cannot use file-extension based detection, but know that your input file has a certain format.
 <br><br>
 The reference information is specific to the SAM format.
 The SAM format only stores a "semi-alignment" meaning that it has the query sequence and the cigar string representing the gap information but not the reference information.